itsnkt1/Itsnkt1.github.io/_posts/2022-12-11-How-to-use-tags.md

 ---
 layout: post
-title: what is Tag & How to Use Tags
+title: How to Use Tags
-description: This is all about uses of tags to browse
+description: Notes on Ancient Indian History Harappan culture Indus Valley
+summary: collection of short notes on Indus valley civilization Harappa and Ancient Indian History
-tags: tags
+tags: Tagging
 ---